-Since 2008, drivers navigating London have been subject to the Low Emission Zone – an anti-pollution scheme designed to reduce the amount of harmful emissions by levying a charge on vehicles that do not meet certain environmental standards.
+Since 2008, drivers navigating London have been subject to the Low Emission Zone – an anti-pollution scheme designed to reduce the number of harmful emissions by levying a charge on vehicles that do not meet certain environmental standards.
 And for many drivers of older vans, this policy has meant having to fork out a small fortune on adaptations for their vehicles – or simply paying the charge.

 But with fees sometimes reaching as much as £200 for a single day, this scheme has been prohibitively expensive for many drivers.
-And now, an even stricter Ultra Low Emission Zone – or ULEZ – is fast approaching.
+And now, an even stricter Ultra-Low Emission Zone – or ULEZ – is fast approaching.
 But what is this new scheme all about, and how can drivers tackle it in the most economical way?

 Do you have to pay the low emissions charge?

-Up until now, the LEZ charges have only applied to larger vans, minibuses, lorries and coaches that do not meet certain emissions standards set by the European Union.
+Up until now, the LEZ charges have only applied to larger vans, minibusses, lorries and coaches that do not meet certain emissions standards set by the European Union.
 However, as of April 8, 2019, a new scheme will be in place – and this time, many more drivers will be affected.